Regent, North Dakota, and the

 to Regent Park.
 701-563-6400

-An old thrashing machine and an early combine on a heritage farmstead.
+An old threshing machine and an early combine on a heritage farmstead.

-An old, lichen-decorated, leaning barn with Black Butte in the background.
+Old, lichen-decorated, leaning barns with Black Butte in the background.